Ibrahimhammani/id-before-insert/README.md

 private Long id;
 ```
 ### Use a PreInsertEventListener
-Luckily hibernate allows us to define a callback just before inserting a row into the database; and since the id is already generated, we will be able to use it in the event listener.
+Luckily hibernate allows us to define a callback just before inserting a row into the database; and since the id is already generated, we will be able to use it in that event listener.

 ```java
 @Component